 Speed can be a wonderful thing in the bowhunting woods.
 There will usually be a shot opportunity each season where a buck or bull is well within your effective range, but you don’t have time to use your rangefinder to obtain the exact shooting distance.

-If you happen to be equipped with a super-fast rig, say 290 fps plus, then you’ll have a greater margin for error, since your arrow has a flatter line of flight.
+If you happen to be equipped with a super-fast rig that's pushing hunting arrows well above 300 fps,, then you’ll have a greater margin for error, since your arrow has a flatter line of flight.
 This added speed will increase your hit window by a few more yards.

 In the past, speed was often accompanied by a serious accuracy loss, mainly because faster bows and ultra-light arrows are less forgiving to shoot.
 They were also louder, making them less bowhunting friendly.
 This is why speed has received such a bad rap over the years.